malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 4) Implement Fredkin and swap gates.

-5) Change README example to an XNOR (NXOR?) to illustrate that this implementation works on multi qubit gates
+5) Change README example to an XNOR (NXOR?) to illustrate that this implementation can generate a single annealer encoding for multi-gate circuits

 -----------------------------------------------------------------------------------------------------
 (II) GATE CIRCUIT-TO-ANNEALER ENCODING BY WAY OF INTERMEDIATE BLOCH SPHERE TRUTHTABLE REPRESENTATION